Vienna Cost of Living 2026: Your Complete Budget Guide

 affordable everyday food costs

-Dining out at a mid-range restaurant typically costs €15–€25 per person, or around €70 for a three‑course meal for two in many places.
-Combine market shopping, occasional mid‑range meals, and home cooking to keep food spending predictable and within your budget.
+Dining out at a mid-range restaurant typically costs €15–€25 per person.
+A three-course meal for two comes to around €70 in most places.
+A mix of market shopping, home cooking, and the occasional restaurant meal keeps food spending predictable.

 Transportation, Childcare, Healthcare, and Education Costs